rodarima/cpds/c3/README.md

 	||GREEDY = FIELD << {flag1.setTrue, flag2.setTrue}.

+Now the analyzer detects a progress violation.

+	Progress Check...
+	-- States: 3 Transitions: 6 Memory used: 13657K
+	Finding trace to cycle...
+	Finding trace in cycle...
+	Progress violation: ENTER2 ENTER1
+	Trace to terminal set of states:
+		flag1.setTrue
+		flag2.setTrue
+	Cycle in terminal set:
+		flag1.setTrue
+	Actions in terminal set:
+		{flag1, flag2}.setTrue
+	Progress Check in: 1ms

+The full model can be found in [1/model.fsp](1/model.fsp).

 2. Field Program We ask to develop a Field Java program corresponding to the Warring Neighbors exercise.
 As usual neighbors are alice denoted as a and bob denoted as b.

 Complete the following snipped code:

+	$ cat 2/Field.java
 	public class Field {
 		public static void main(String args[]) {
 			Flags flags = new Flags();